Prcpltwfkwd-TW/EOF/README.md

 ```
 class EOF(dataset: tuple, n_components: int, field: str = "2D", **svd_args)
 ```
-This module EOF provides EOFs and combined EOFs of either 1-dimensional or 2-dimensional meteorological field.
+This is a package that calculating sigle/multi-variate EOF for 1/2-dimensional meteorological field.

-If the dataset only contains one array, it will give single variable EOFs.
-If the dataset contains more than one array, it will give combined EOFs.
+If the dataset only contains one array, it will give single-variate EOFs.
+If the dataset contains more than one array, it will give multi-variate EOFs.

 ## A simple introduction to EOFs
 Considering a data matrix $X$ with n timesteps and m spacegrids